What is your most memorable wedding?

 Clients are free to contact me at any time during the build up to the wedding if they have any questions or concerns.

-After approximately 4 - 6 weeks the couple's final images will be delivered to them on a heart shaped silver USB at maximum resolution and watermark free, so that they can share them with their friends and family as they wish.
-I also offer as standard, a 30 - 40 image hard back, professional, photo book as part of their package.
-Once my clients have received their images, they can then choose which images they would like to put into their book to tell their story.
+After approximately 4 - 6 weeks the couple's final images will be delivered to them on a branded USB at maximum resolution and watermark free, so that they can share them with their friends and family as they wish.
+I also deliver the images for sharing purposes via a private online gallery.

 A bride and groom portrait, away from the party where they can relax and be themselves.